fjmk/drupalorg_testing/README.txt

   pretends that there's a CVS repository connected to the site).
   Each of the well-known users has a corresponding CVS account.
 * Configures other project, menu, and block settings like drupal.org.
-* Creates a set of random issues, and if you use the 5.x-2.* series of project_issue, some random comments on those issues.
+* Creates a set of random issues and some random comments on those issues.

 $Id$